 The internet world is composed of many freelancers from all over the world.
 The competition is very tight as skills.
 But, once you already have a profile in websites such as Upwork or any websites, you have free slots to bid as many as you are willing to go through sending your proposal to every job post that you think you can do.

 Make the most of your time in bidding and never give up until you get the first job.
 When I tried to break the wall of my freelancing career, I did not stop bidding because I want to have a job, I want to earn on my own while taking care of my kids.
 My husband is an overseas worker so, I need to be the mother and the father of my kids while he is not around.
 When all I do was taking care of my firstborn son, I missed spending my own money without my husband handing me his hard earned money.
 I wanted to empower myself as a woman, mother, and a wife.
 So, I kept on bidding whatever I thought my work experienced in the office and skills would be relevant to the job.

 Being positive that even how many times you bid, you still have that positive attitude that you could have your first job.
 When I bid in projects I always speak to myself; I am unique, someone will hire me.
 Believe in your skills, explore and learn more to enhance it.
 In bisaya I say it “pabaga ug nawong” No guts no glory!

 3. WILLING TO LEARN

-Online work needs you to learn a lot of things even in the expense of your own research.
-Almost everything can be searched in the internet.
+Online work needs you to learn a lot of things even at the expense of your own research.
+Almost everything can be searched on the internet.
 Google things that you want to learn.
 Always remember “Knowledge is Power”